 Security is a part of our everyday thinking in this day and age.
 Clemson University takes security seriously and wants our users to be vigilant and practice due diligence when it comes to security.
 It is important that our users understand what is expected of them in securing Clemson’s resources as well as what concerns they should have to avoid falling victim to a security incident.
 This guide serves as a best practices guide to aid the user in following good security practices to help keep Clemson a safe and secure environment.

-CCIT’s Office of Information Security regularly updates its Safe Computing Update page, detailing the latest cybersecurity threats and the best ways to keep your information safe online.
+CCIT’s Office of Information Security regularly updates its Cybersecurity Alerts page, detailing the latest cybersecurity threats and the best ways to keep your information safe online.

 Adhere to Clemson Computing Policies